caidennason/bookrater/README.md

 # Bookrater
 - Welcome to Bookrater!
 Bookrater is a recreation of my first project at Flatiron School.
 The first project used JavaScript only, with no backend.
-Bookrater now allows you to create an account and keep track of your books.
+Bookrater now allows you to create an account and keep track of your books, with a React frontend that uses the React Bootstrap library, and a Ruby on Rails backend.

 # Installation
 - Clone the repository at: https://github.com/caidennason/bookrater